cevhyruz/gwt-ntc5-wordpress/README.md

 # gwt-ntc5-wordpress
-Official Website for National Telecommunications Commission
+This is the official website for National Telecommunications Commission Region V created as a child theme using the Government Website Template ([gwt-wordpress](https://github.com/iGovPhil/gwt-wordpress))